-The framework defines competencies as “observable and measurable skills and behaviours that contribute to workplace effectiveness and career success”, and the 36 competencies are divided into four major factors based on their orientation:
+The framework defines competencies as “observable and measurable skills and behaviours that contribute to workplace effectiveness and career success”, and the 38 competencies are divided into four categories:

-Each of the factors are divided into three clusters containing 2-5 competencies.
-As an example, the factor Results contains the cluster Making Complex Decisions, which again contains the competencies: Manages Complexity, Decision Quality and Balances Stakeholders.
+Each of the categories are divided into clusters which again contains 2-5 competencies.
+As an example, the category Results contains the cluster Making Complex Decisions, which again contains the competencies Manages Complexity, Decision Quality and Balances Stakeholders.

 - Shared reference - The framework serves very well as a shared language and reference within an organisation.
 This enables deeper and more nuanced conversations about leadership and organisational development.

-- Deep understanding - The 36 competencies and their strong scientific foundation can help highlight leadership issues that are often overlooked or addressed in a too simplified way.
-One example could be how the framework highlights the competency of Managing ambiguity as a key component of being a flexible and adaptable leader.
+- Deep understanding - The 38 competencies and their strong scientific foundation can help highlight issues that are often overlooked or addressed in a much too simple way.
+To gain a deeper understanding, sometimes we must break things down.
+One example is how the framework highlights the competency of Managing ambiguity as a key component of being a flexible and adaptable leader.

-- Building blocks - When designing training activities and development plans, the framework provides very helpful building blocks for defining which competencies are the top priorities for specific functions or at certain management levels.
-As an example, the competency of Directs work might be extra important for front line team leaders, whereas the competencies of Collaborates and Drives vision and purpose becomes more important at higher levels of management.
+- Building blocks for success - When designing training and development plans, the framework presents a selection of building blocks needed for succeeding in specific functions or at certain management levels.
+As an example, the competency of Directs work might be essential for front line team leaders, whereas the competencies of Collaborates and Drives vision and purpose becomes more important at higher levels of management.

-An example of this is Gamechangers®, our simulation on creating results through others in complex organisations without a formal leadership mandate.
-Seen from the perspective of the Korn-Ferry Competency Framework, the simulation provides an opportunity to reflect on and develop perspectives on a number of targeted competencies:
+An example is Gamechangers®, our simulation on creating results through others in complex organisations without a formal leadership mandate.
+Seen from the perspective of the Korn-Ferry framework, the simulation provides an opportunity to reflect on and develop perspectives on a number of targeted competencies:

 - Manage Complexity – Making sense of complex, high quantity, and sometimes contradictory, information to effectively solve problems.